ForestAdmin/agent-nodejs/docs/agent-customization/actions/responses.md

 ### Webhooks

-After an action you can set up a HTTP (or HTTPS) callback - a webhook - to forward information to other applications.
+After an action you can set up an HTTP (or HTTPS) callback - a webhook - to forward information to other applications.

 ```javascript
 return resultBuilder.webhook(